Save dialog's folder drop-down menu crashes kepler in OS X 10.8 w/ 64-bit java 1.6.0_37-b06-434-11M3909

 I wasn't able to get the crash to occur with a simple test program (attached).

 I now notice our crash doesn't always occur -- it's possible to have a save dialog up where the OS X 10.8 directory drop-down chooser works fine.
 Our crash only appears to occur when the parent Kepler frame gets renamed before the save dialog comes up -- e.g. when you try to save an Unnamed workflow, Kepler first pops up a small Input dialog ("Please enter a name for this workflow:").
 You enter a name, and the kepler frame visually appears to get disposed and a new one is created with the new name, and then the save as dialog appears.

 My guess is killing the parent of a save dialog as it's launched may be the cause of our invalid memory access crash.

-#9 Updated by Charles Cowart almost 7 years ago
+#9 Updated by Charles Cowart about 7 years ago

 I have been able to reproduce the error on 10.8 using Java 1.6.
 The issue appears be related to the AWT.
 Here is the stack-trace: